Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 9×13" baking dish

 - 24 Party Rolls we use Hawaiian rolls

 - 12 slices creamy Havarti cheese sliced thinly

 - ½ tablespoon Dijon mustard

 - 1 teaspoon dried minced onion

-In a small bowl, combine 1/2 cup melted butter with 1/2 tablespoon Dijon mustard, 1/2 tablespoon Worcestershire Sauce, 1 1/2 teaspoons poppy seeds, and 1 teaspoon dried minced onion.
+- In a small bowl, combine ½ cup melted butter with ½ tablespoon Dijon mustard, ½ tablespoon Worcestershire Sauce, 1½ teaspoons poppy seeds, and 1 teaspoon dried minced onion.
 Whisk to combine and pour on top of the buns.
 Use a pastry brush to spread the glaze evenly.
-Note: If the glaze is too thick you can heat it in the microwave to thin it out a bit for pouring or you can brush it on.
-Either works fine.

 - Bake in the oven preheated to 350°F for 15-20 minutes until the cheese is nicely melted and the sliders are warmed through.
 Serve and enjoy!

 - Be sure to fit one slice of turkey on each bun, so once they are cooked they will pull apart easily without pulling the turkey off of another bun.

 If you overlap the turkey to more than one bun you will have to cut through them after they are cooked to make sure they will pull apart easily.